Covariants, Invariant Subsets, and First Integrals: Introduction and main results

-Our main application of these ideas is to the case where $X$ is a finite dimensional vector space and $Y$ is a closed subvariety.
-We change notation and denote the vector space by $V$ and the subvariety by $X$.
-We assume from now on that $\E\subset \End(V)$ is a linear subspace which is also a semi-subgroup.
-In this context, we show that for $v\in V$, $\E(v)=M(v)$ and that a subvariety $X\subset V$ is $\DDD_{\E}$ -invariant if and only if it is the union of $\E$-orbits (Theorem~\ref{main-theorem-1}).
-This means that $\DDD_{\E}$-invariant subvarieties are precisely those which are stable under the action of $\E$.
-Furthermore, first integrals separate $\E$-orbits on an open set and can be used to construct a quotient space for the action of $\E$ on $X$ (Proposition~\ref{quotient-mod-E.prop}).
+Now suppose that $V$ is a finite-dimensional vector space and that $X\subseteq V$.
+Suppose also that $\E \subseteq \End(X)$ is a {\it linear subspace\/} which is also a subsemigroup.
+We show that for $x\in X$, $\E(x)=M(x)$ and that a subvariety $Y\subseteq X$ is $\DDD_{\E}$ -invariant if and only if it is a union of $\E$-orbits (Theorem~\ref{main-theorem-1}).
+This means that the $\DDD_{\E}$-invariant subvarieties are precisely those which are stable under the action of $\E$.

+Furthermore, there is an open dense subset $X' \subseteq X$ so that first integrals separate the various $\E(x)\cap X'$ and thus can be regarded as the rational functions on a certain ``quotient space'' $X\quot \E$ for the action of $\E$ on $X$ (Proposition~\ref{quotient-mod-E.prop}).
 This construction includes an algebraic (and global) version of a classical theorem of \name{Frobenius} \cite[Theorem 1.60]{Wa1971Foundations-of-dif}.